Budget Justification Sample

 Other Personnel

-- Graduate student: one graduate student will devote 60% of their time to data collection and analysis, and report write ups.
-Salary includes a 5% annual increase.
+- Graduate student: one graduate student is supported by this project with an annual stipend of $XX.
+This student will focus on data collection and analysis.
+Salary includes a 3% annual increase.

 - Undergraduate students: 10 undergraduate students will be hired to support data collection, database creation and database management.
-Y1-Y5: 500 hrs. of work per year ($10/hour).
+Y1-Y5: 500 hrs. of work per year ($15.10/hour).

 - TBN (Software Engineer): Funds are requested for a 1/3 time software engineer to provide web design, software interface development and optimization support.
 Yr 1 only.